 Our Little Free Book Library needs a refresh.
 Over the last several years, the sun and weather have faded the paint, and cracks have developed in the wood.
 So, it's time for new paint and sealant.
-We have also decided to decorate the library with cute vinyl stickers.
+We have also decided to decorate the library with cute vinyl decals.
 This will be a fun weekend project.

 Repainting and sealing the library will extend its life many more years and keep it waterproof.